kvz/baseamp/README.md

 export BASECAMP_PROJECT_ID="<your private project id (2nd number in urls)>"
 ```

-**WARNING: Use a test Project first, Baseamp will overwrite todos in existing projects!**
+**WARNING: Use a test project first, Baseamp will overwrite todos in existing projects!**

 To download (from Basecamp API -> local markdown):